milansosef/TypescriptGame_PRG01-8/README.md

-# TypescriptGame_PRG01-8
+# Archer practise range

-Archer practise range
+Test your archery skills in the practise range.
+See if you can make the dummy cry!

-How to install:
+## How to install:

 - Clone this repository.
 - Run npm install in the directory of the project.